 The ELDOA METHOD Classes and website are not meant to diagnose or offer medical advice.
 Do not rely on the information provided as an alternative to medical advise from your doctor or other registered health care providers.
 If you have specific questions about any medical matter, please consult your physician or professional health care provider.
 All those with a chronic/acute injury or medical condition who wish to attend the ELDOA METHOD Classes must first receive clearance from their doctor or registered health professional prior to participation.

 What are ELDOA Exercises?

-** NEW!
-Check out our blog page to view a webinar video for the recent Sydney, AU Courses - this provides more information about Dr. Guy Voyer's work including his techniques and further description of his courses**
+** Check out our blog page to view a webinar video for the Sydney, AU Courses - this provides more information about Dr. Guy VOYER's work including his techniques and further description of his courses**

 ELDOA postures are very specific compared to other techniques.
 Disc compression existing at any level of the spine can be addressed through a specific ELDOA exercise.
 If a client experiences pain because of compression between the 5th lumbar and 1st sacral, the de-coaptation position should target this exact level and not the one above or below.
 ELDOAs are not limited to just the spine.
 There are ELDOA postures for all joints of the sacrum and pelvis as well as the shoulders and skull.

 Lower back pain is an uncomfortable and often debilitating condition that many people deal with on a daily basis.
 The ELDOA can affectively alleviate and over time help fix acute and chronic back pain.
 ELDOA exercises, when done on a regular basis, can help offset many of the risk factors that can cause degeneration and herniation of the intervertebral discs.